signalfx/splunk-otel-java/docs/server-instructions.md

 ## Weblogic

-Add the path to the JVM agent to the `startWebLogic` file of your administration server:
+Add the path to the JVM agent to your Weblogic domain startup script:

 - On Linux and macOS, add the following line to the `bin/startWebLogic.sh` file:
    ```